-LEMMA 4.4.
-Every odd 4-multipede is rigid.
+Lemma 4.4 Every odd 4-multipede is rigid.

-PROOF.
-Let θ be an automorphism of a 4-multipede M. Because of the linear order on segments, θ leaves intact all segments.
-Therefore it leaves intact all supersegments.
-By Lemma 4.1, it leaves intact all feet as well. \dashv
+Proof Let θ is an automorphism of a 4-multipede M. Because of the linear order on segments, θ leaves intact all segments.
+Therefore it leaves intact all super-segments.
+By Lemma 4.1, it leaves intact all feet as well. \Box